We are working to improve our website and want to hear from you! Provide your feedback through a brief online survey at:

 McMillin Bridge, 1934

 Visit the WSDOT Historic Bridges site to view highlights of Washington's most significant Transportation structures.

 Pacific Northwest Ethnobotany

 The Ethnobotany and Cultural Resources List identifies plants found along the highway Right-of-Way in Western Washington of traditional cultural significance and use.

 Cultural Resources Training (CRT)

-Each spring, WSDOT partners with the Department of Archaeology and Historic Preservation and Washington State Parks and Recreation Commission to offer Cultural Resources Training (CRT) at Central Washington University in Ellensburg, Washington.
+Each year, WSDOT partners with the Department of Archaeology and Historic Preservation and Washington State Parks and Recreation Commission to offer Cultural Resources Training (CRT).

 CRT promotes awareness, preservation and stewardship of Washington’s cultural resources and is the only comprehensive training of this kind in the state.
 Enrollment is open to anyone with a need or desire to learn about cultural resources, cultural resource management laws and regulations, and the importance of preservation.